 If in doubt, start at a lower level.
 You can always skip ahead if you feel it is too easy or switch to a more difficult plan.
 The great thing is that all of the plans burn calories and all of the plans require commitment.
 As long as you give it your best at every workout (and watch your calorie intake!), you will make progress, will burn calories, will drop the pounds and will get stronger.

 - Check with your doctor before starting a new exercise program, especially if you have a medical condition.

-EXERCISE PLAN: BEGINNERS
+WORKOUT PLAN: BEGINNERS